LSSTDESC/TXPipe/examples/cluster_mag/readme.md

 The different pipeline stages are python class in [this directory](../../txpipe/extensions/cluster_mag).
 The code machinery configures and runs these files based on the configuration files.

+Note that the redshift stage currently does nothing!